heroku/spark-singularity/conf/README.md

 All of the configs are inherited from [spark-in-space configs](https://github.com/heroku/spark-in-space/tree/master/conf)

-To override those defaults, copy the needed config file into this directory.
+To override those defaults, copy the needed config file into the `singularity-overrides/` directory and update `bin/compile` to add the override.